Dry Herbs

 • Gather small bunches of herbs (about 4-6 stems) and tie them together with kitchen twine or a rubber band.

-• Hang these bunches upside-down in a warm, well-ventilated area that receives plenty of sunlight.
-You can use a well-ventilated attic, a covered porch, or even a sunny window.
+• Hang these bunches upside-down in a warm, well-ventilated area with plenty of sunlight.
+A well-ventilated attic, a covered porch, or a sunny window are suitable locations.

 • Ensure there’s good air circulation to prevent mold growth.